Teen Lifeline saves lives; here’s how.

 - In 2021, Teen Lifeline was also accredited by the International Council of Helplines.

-- Charity Navigator rates Teen Lifeline 100 out of 100 for our financial health, operational transparency, and thorough accountability.
+- Charity Navigator rates Teen Lifeline 100 out of 100 for our programmatic impact, financial health, operational transparency, and thorough accountability.

 - GuideStar awards Teen Lifeline with its Platinum Seal of Transparency every year, the highest level of recognition it grants to organizations.